 7.5 As explained earlier in this Guide, section 17 of the TWA introduced section 12(3A) to the 1990 Act, the effect of which is to "call-in" for determination by the Secretary of State for Communities and Local Government any undetermined application to the local planning authority for lbc or cac where such consent is required in consequence of proposals included in an application for a TWA order.
-Call-in would apply whether that consent application was made before or after the order applications.
+Call-in would apply whether that consent application was made before or after the order application.
 By virtue of Regulations made under section 15 of the TWA - the Transport and Works Applications (Listed Buildings, Conservation Areas and Ancient Monuments Procedure) Regulations 1992 (S.I.1992/3138 - "the 1992 Regulations") - the procedures set out in those Regulations would apply to the application for smc, lbc or cac if such application is made not later than 10 weeks after the date of the application for the TWA order.
-Even where the application for smc, lbc or cac is made later than 10 weeks after the order application for the TWA order.
-Even where the application were issued, the normal procedures under the 1979 or 1990 Act and the related regulations would apply to the smc, lbc or cac application.
+Even where the application for smc, lbc or cac is made later than 10 weeks after the order application, the Secretary of State could still direct that the 1992 Regulations should apply if this was considered appropriate.
+If no such direction were issued, the normal procedures under the 1979 or 1990 Act and the related regulations would apply to the smc, lbc or cac application.